bianchidotdev/sample-scalable-app/readme.md

 Because why worry about patching servers for no reason.
 In all reality, I'd use managed node groups unless there was a really compelling reason to use a custom AMI.

+*eksctl, kubectl, and helm*

+In the scope of this exercise, I used a variety of eksctl commands, remote helm charts, and declarative manifests in this repo to set up this cluster.

+In a real production cluster, I would want everything to be declaratively provisioned.

+I configured the deploy such that even though there are imperative commands, the deploy script is idempotent

 *GitHub Actions*

 Used as both CI and CD currently, to test/lint the codebase, build and push the docker image, and deploy all the TF and K8s resources